Last Updated on by

 It’s a simple robotic vacuum to use too, you can easily program the times you want it to clean, whether you’re in the house or not, asleep or awake.
 All you need to do is set the days and times when you require the Hovo 510 to work it’s magic and it’ll work until it’s batteries low.

-The Hovo will return to it’s charging station for a battery top up, when required.
+The Hovo will return to it’s charging station to charge it’s battery up, when required.

-A nifty feature of the Hovo includes a ‘virtual wall’ setting (like the Roomba’s virtual walls), where you place the device at the entrance of the area that you don’t want to Hovo to enter, the Hovo’s sensors detect the signal and it turns itself around.
+A nifty feature of the Hovo includes a ‘virtual wall’ setting (like the Roomba’s virtual wall barriers), where you place the device at the entrance of the area that you don’t want to Hovo to enter, the Hovo’s sensors detect the signal and it turns itself around.

 The Infinuvo Hovo 510 is 12.6 inches in diameter and weighs about 6.8 pounds.
 It’s 3.6 inches tall, so it can easily clean flooring under your bed and couch.

 My Problem with the Hovo?
 It’s really a “knock-off” of the Neato and Roomba.
 It’s a cost effective alternative, but I think most people would be better off going with the Roomba 650 here.
 It’s an older model, but it’s more reliable than the Infinuvo.